Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Hygienic: Reduces physical contact, promoting a healthier interaction with public devices.

-• Transaction limits: Caps on spending can necessitate alternative payment methods for larger purchases or you may simply have to insert your card and enter your PIN.
+• Transaction limits: Caps on spending can necessitate alternative payment methods for larger purchases, or you may simply have to insert your card and enter your PIN.

 • Limited availability: Not universally accepted, restricting use in some locations or with certain vendors.